The 8th "Article of Faith" of the Mormon Church states:

 In addition to the direct confirmation of every textual stream in every language, we also find this reading confirmed in every instance where these passages are cited and discussed by other ancient writers.
 For example, the 2nd-century Christian scholar Irenaeus cites an argument from the cult of Marcion.
 The Marcionites argued that the Old Testament God was evil because he hardened Pharaoh's heart.1 Irenaeus explains why this does not, in fact, make God evil.
 The point here, however, is not found in the details of their argument, but rather in the fact that the entire nature of the dispute shows that both sides understood the passages to say that God hardened Pharaoh's heart.

-Tertullian, one of the earliest Christian writers in the Latin-speaking West, also writes on this passage in a manner that reflects the reading that God hardened Pharaoh's heart.2 Origen of Alexandria is worth noting as well since he was a scholar in the Hebrew language.
+Tertullian, one of the earliest Christian writers in the Latin-speaking West, also writes on this passage in a manner that reflects the reading that God hardened Pharaoh's heart.2 Origen of Alexandria is worth noting as well since he specifically studied the different streams of transmission of the Old Testament text in both Greek and Hebrew.
 He wrestles with the passage's implications on human free will but certainly understood it to say that God hardened Pharaoh's heart.3 Further examples could be multiplied, but this is enough to show that, across regions, languages, and theological divisions, all agreed on the proper translation: God hardened Pharaoh's heart.

 New Testament Evidence